 | Days 1–20 | $0 (fully covered) |

-| Days 21–100 | $209.50/day coinsurance |
+| Days 21–100 | $217/day coinsurance |

 | After 100 days | 100% — Medicare pays nothing |

 This 100-day limit is per benefit period, not per year.
 Many people are surprised to learn that Medicare doesn’t cover long-term nursing home care — only short-term skilled rehabilitative care.
+If you may eventually need ongoing custodial care, that’s a gap to plan for separately with long-term care insurance or Medicaid long-term care planning.

 Home Health Care